 The curriculum offers students opportunities to explore personal interests and passions, take ownership in their learning, and learn the most important skill of learning how to learn in any context in order to be prepared for their future.

 The CCSD59 curriculum is standards-based, and aligns to the Common Core in language arts and math, the Next Generation Science Standards in science, the C3 standards in social science, and the WIDA standards in multilingual programs.

 The curriculum has been created by CCSD59 staff, and the majority of the work has been built by classroom teachers in partnership with administration through researched-based resources.
+Visit our curriculum design page to learn more.
 Instead of more traditional “units of study”, the new curriculum is composed of learning experiences that identify the district outcomes, applied outcomes, understandings, and grade-level concepts that students will engage and move toward mastery over a typical six to eight week period.

 For more about how learning experiences are structured and what elements they contain, please visit our learning experiences page.

 The Instruction Department at CCSD59 updates a portion of the website regularly to inform parents and community members about the district’s curriculum.
 The links below serve as valuable resources to help learn about the district’s curriculum.

 Teachers in CCSD59 strive to use effective instructional practices each day that promote thinking, discussion, debate, and choice in order to engage students and honor their individual talents and passions.

 Professional learning for staff during the past year has been focused on equipping staff with the requisite skills, knowledge, and understandings necessary to provide high-quality, differentiated instruction that will prepare students to be successful for life in the modern world.
 This will remain a focus in the district through weekly professional learning and team collaboration sessions, and with the support of instructional coaches and district and building leaders.